 Collaboration is at the heart of what makes a good team, and it plays a crucial role in fostering creativity.
 When team members with diverse perspectives work together, they generate more innovative ideas.
 Leaders should encourage open discussions, brainstorming sessions, and cross-functional projects to facilitate creative thinking.

-To maximize innovation, leaders can implement idea-sharing platforms where every team member has the opportunity to contribute suggestions.
-This ensures that creativity is not limited to certain roles but is a collective effort.
+To maximize innovation, leaders can implement idea-sharing platforms that allow every team member to contribute suggestions.
+This ensures that creativity is not limited to specific roles but is a collective effort.
 By promoting a culture of collaboration, leaders strengthen what makes a good team and enhance problem-solving capabilities.

 Providing Resources and Opportunities for Growth